thDGears/restaurant-reviews/README.md

 ## How to run

-After you clone/download the project, you can either:
+After you clone/download the project, you can run it on your local machine.
-1. Open the live version [here]().
-2. Or run it on your local machine following thses instructions.

-##### Run on your local machine:

 A simple HTTP server can serve the files.
 We are going to use python for this.
 Before we proceed, check which python's version installed in your machine by running: `python --version`.
 If there's no version installed, so go ahead and download [python](https://www.python.org/downloads/).